pawardipawesh/Spelling_Suggester/README.md

 ```

-Build dictionary of english words
+- Build dictionary of English words
-Create Map which maps character to words that starts with it
+- Create Map which maps character to words that starts with it
-Fetch words from Map which starts with character with which input words starts (candidate words)
+- Fetch words from Map starting with first character of input word (candidate words)
-Compute input word embedding using pretrained character embedding model
+- Compute input word embedding using pretrained character embedding model
-Compute embedding for each candidate word
+- Compute embedding for each candidate word
-Compute cosine distance between input word embedding and each candidate word embedding
+- Compute cosine distance between input word embedding and each candidate word embedding
-Ceturn top 5 candidate words which are closest to input word
+- Return top 5 candidate words which are closest to input word
 ```

 **How to run**